dklopstein/waste-sorting-classifier/README.md

 This may have limited accuracy by removing useful information about the specific class of an image, forcing our model to accomodate by creating more complex decision boundaries.
 It may have been better to label images as 'recyclable', 'landfill', and 'waste' after first combining classes into several less high-level categories (eg.'cans') or simply not combine classes at all.

+We used min-max normalization because pixel values were not normally distributed.

 ### Model 1

-For Model 1, we used min-max normalization because pixel values were not normally distributed.
 We anticipated the decision boundary would need to be complex to handle the wide range of objects in the same class, and our dataset was large and imbalanced, so we chose a Random Forest classifier to capture this behavior in different subtrees.
 TODO: I think some of the discussion of why we chose model 1 hyperparameters should go here

 We additionally further preprocessed data for Model 1 by computer Histogram of Oriented Gradients features for input images to extract meaningful features from raw pixels.